Syrian opposition begins talks to broaden, unify ranks

 Western, Turkish and Arab recognition of the new opposition structure, Seif said in an interview with Reuters last week, will help channel anti-tank and anti-aircraft missiles to the rebels and "decide the battle".

-Western diplomats based in the Middle East said Washington was supporting an initiative by Seif, which could effectively lessen the sway of the SNC.
-But SNC leaders criticised what they saw as foreign meddling in the opposition's affairs.
+Western diplomats based in the Middle East said Washington was supporting an initiative by Seif.

-"Syrians are the ones who choose their leadership...
-There were some (foreign) powers who tried to interfere but I think they backed down," Sieda said.

-Opposition sources said the success of the proposal would depend partly on the degree to which he could resist pressure from the SNC to pack the new assembly proposed by Seif with its members.
+But opposition sources said the success of Seif's initiative would depend partly on the degree to which he could resist pressure from the SNC to pack the new assembly proposed by Seif with its members.

+"We did not say we are rejecting it (Seif's initiative) and we did not accept it.
+We are talking," Sieda said.

+"We welcome a consultative meeting for the powers on the ground and the political factions in the Syrian opposition... the SNC remains the main power in the Syrian opposition particularly after this expansion."

-Senior SNC member Burhan Ghalioun said the assembly proposed by Seif should complement the SNC structure but not replace it.
+Senior SNC member Burhan Ghalioun said the assembly proposed by Seif would complement the SNC structure but not replace it.
+Ghalioun said the SNC backed "creating a circle that brings the opposition parties together and works as one team."

-"We will succeed if we make (the initiative) an operation room for the opposition," he said, adding that the SNC has 15 seats in the assembly proposed by Seif, and wants to increase that to around 22 seats.
+"We will succeed if we make (the Seif initiative) an operation room for the opposition," he said late on Saturday in Doha, adding that the SNC has 15 seats in the assembly proposed by Seif, and want to increase that to around 22 seats.

-SNC leaders said Seif's proposal would suffer if it were perceived as nothing more than a replacement for the SNC.
+Seif's proposal would suffer if it were perceived as nothing more than a replacement for the SNC, he added.

-"We witnessed many trials to bypass the SNC but they all failed and we think that any (new) attempt to bypass the SNC will also fail," veteran opposition figure George Sabra told Reuters.

-"There is a fear among some that it (the initiative) would be a substitute for the council... and this could create new disagreements between the Syrians that we don't need."

 BENGHAZI, Libya Libya's eastern-based government has followed regional allies in cutting diplomatic ties with Qatar, its foreign minister, Mohamed Dayri, said on Monday.